‘THE FAULT IN OUR STARS’: Tears that Turn to ‘Okay’

 FILM REVIEW | ‘SISTERHOOD OF THE TRAVELLING PANTS’: WE REMEMBER THE FUN DUO!

 There is something of a timid quality to the setup of the story (or that is my opinion).
 Nothing seems as warm or endearing as the book portrays these characters, BUT.
-Then Hazel and Gus bond, use a wish to go to Amsterdam and beautiful memories are made.
+Then Hazel and Gus bond, use a wish to go to Amsterdam where they make beautiful memories.
 It’s in these moments and beyond that the movie shows its best talents; and going where rarely any movie or book has, made me cry!
 Naturally, the casting is phenomenal.
 Shailene lives up to the praise she is earning and this film does a splendid job expanding on Hazel’s parents; Laura and Sam played them wonderfully!
 I enjoyed so many of the scenes with her parents, including the all-to-short and only scene of Hazel and her father talking about Gus.

 Like I said there is a halfway mark in the book and film, so perhaps they compliment each other nicely; and I cannot stress how much better the film ends than the book.
 Not because the script ends this differently, more because this final scene somehow makes the film “feel” more complete.
 There is a thread of hope that’s missing from the book and for that, the movie definitely gives the audience something to cling to.